omec-project/pfcpsim/README.md

 ### Fuzzing Mode

-Pfcpsim is able to generate malformed PFCP messages and can be used to explore the the potential vulnerabilities of PFCP agents (UPF).
+Pfcpsim is able to generate malformed PFCP messages and can be used to explore potential vulnerabilities of PFCP agents (UPF).

 > Note:
 > PFCP fuzzer is developed by the [Ian Chen (free5GC team)](https://github.com/ianchen0119)